Eco-Fashion Encyclopedia updates, 18 new terms added

 Messe Frankfurt is one of the biggest organizers of trade-fairs in Europe and has focused on creating green platforms in Berlin and Paris where sustainable brands show their wares during Fashion Weeks

 NICE Consumer project

-The ultimate aim of the NICE Consumer project is to inspire changes that could lead consumer behavior toward moresustainable fashion consumption, covering the purchase, use, care for and disposal of fashion goods and accessories.
+The ultimate aim of the NICE Consumer project is to inspire changes that could lead consumer behaviour toward more sustainable fashion consumption, covering the purchase, use, care for and disposal of fashion goods and accessories.
 Of course, fashion consumption takes place within a larger system of consumption and production involving consumers, business (the fashion industry), civil society, and government.
 In this report, we suggest roles that each can play in creating a more sustainable fashion consumption and production system.
-We assume government has a critical role to play in setting the stage for sustainable fashion, so we plan on providing recommendations to the EU Presidency to help spur coherent and effective policies in support of sustainable fashion consumption.
+We assume the government has a critical role to play in setting the stage for sustainable fashion, so we plan on providing recommendations to the EU Presidency to help spur coherent and effective policies in support of sustainable fashion consumption.